Frequently Asked Questions for Facilities

 Extraction will be performed by licensed medical marijuana-infused manufacturing facilities in Missouri.

-What should be redacted in responses to Evaluation Criteria Questions and in attachments to these responses?
+What should be redacted in responses to Evaluation Criteria Questions?

-Written responses to these questions must not refer to applicant facility business names and must refer to all individuals by title and initials only, e.g. “Owner A.E.M.” or “Principal Officer R.W.M.”
+Written responses – whether given on worksheets, as attachments to worksheets, or both - to these questions must not refer to applicant facility business names and must refer to all individuals by title and initials only, e.g. "Owner A.E.M." or "Principal Officer R.W.M."
 If an applicant follows these directions, no redactions are necessary.
 However, if an applicant chooses to provide responses with names of applicant facilities or individuals included, the facility business names and any names, addresses, or social security numbers of individuals must be redacted.
 Finally, if redacted responses for Evaluation Criteria Questions are submitted, the applicant must also submit an un-redacted version of that same document.
 In order to prevent unnecessary strain on the application system, applicants are encouraged to submit responses with redacted information only when absolutely necessary to properly respond to the Evaluation Criteria Question.
 For example: It is not necessary to label each page of a response with the applicant facility’s business name, and doing so would necessitate submitting two versions of those documents – redacted and un-redacted.

 What will be the effect on my scores if I leave un-redacted information in my Evaluation Criteria Question responses that could, with some investigation, be traced to information that was redacted?